Sex After a Hysterectomy: Timeline, Tips, and What to Expect

 How long do I have to wait after a hysterectomy to have sex?

-It takes 6 to 8 weeks for a woman to completely heal after surgery, and you may experience some discomfort during your recovery.
-Because of that, you may not feel like being intimate, or you might welcome the downtime.
+It takes 6 to 8 weeks to fully heal after surgery, and you may experience some discomfort during your recovery.
+Because of that, you might not feel like having sex, or you may welcome the downtime.

 How will a hysterectomy affect my sex life going forward?